Conkwer/mtf-repacker/readme.txt

 d) easier to use (support drag'n'drop) and modify

 Note: Compression is also not supported for new archives since there are not a lot of info about it was availible.
+I mean you CAN create mtf files but with no compression (bigger size).

 -----------------------------------------------